-To make an input alias file active and ready for use, go to INPUTS ACTIVE and using the arrows, placed the required file(s) into the left window of active alias files as in figure 3.
+To make an input alias file active and ready for use, go to 'Inputs Active' and using the arrows, placed the required file(s) into the left window of active alias files as in Fig 3.
 Only files that contain valid input patching can be made active.